 (4) The risk analysis shall be terminated at an appropriate level, taking into account for example:

-the objective of the risk analysis and the decisions to be made;
+— the objective of the risk analysis and the decisions to be made;

-the limitations made at an earlier stage in the analysis;
+— the limitations made at an earlier stage in the analysis;

-the availability of relevant or accurate data; and
+— the availability of relevant or accurate data; and

-the consequences of the undesired events.
+— the consequences of the undesired events.

 (5) The assumptions upon which the analysis is based should be reconsidered when the results of the analysis are available.
 Sensitivities of factors used in the analysis should be quantified.